 Video: How I Deal With Bad Grammar Keywords

-4. Can I Use Two Keywords?
+4. Can I Use Two Keywords In One Article?

 No, you cannot.
 Targeting two keywords takes away focus from the first keyword.
 One topic per article means one keyword per article.
-You will naturally rank for hundreds of phrases, as you can see in Google Search Console.
-However, those extra terms are just a bi-product of Google's algorithm.

-One keyword per article.
 If you love that second keyword so much, write an article about it.
-If it's very similar to the first keyword and does not deserve its own article, then it would be a waste of time to write about it anyway.
+If it’s very similar to the first keyword and does not deserve its own article, then it would be a waste of time to write about it anyway.

 5. Why Am I Not Ranking For My Keyword?